Photos – Premier Talent Associates-on page 44. / Public domain via Creative Commons

 # 8 – Caught In The Act

 Grand Funk’s Caught In The Act is the first of two live albums on this Top 10 Grand Funk Albums list.
-Released in 1975 at the peak of the band’s popularity, this two record set was to die for.
-Just listen to the album’s opening track “Foot Stomping Music,” and compare that to the studio release.
-Holy Smokes! within just a few seconds you will understand.
+Released in 1975 at the peak of the band’s popularity, this two-record set was to die for.
+Listen to the album’s opening track, “Foot Stomping Music,” and compare that to the studio release.
+Holy Smokes!
+Within just a few seconds, you will understand.

 # 7 – All the Girls in the World Beware!!!

-The great Grand Funk album All the Girls in the World Beware!!! was a great commercial success in which every song on the album was fantastic.
+The smoking Grand Funk album All the Girls in the World Beware!!! was a massive commercial success in which every song on the album just blew fans away.
 The big hits were “Bad Time,” and “Some Kind Of Wonderful,” but one must check out the great title track.
-The addition of Craig Frost to the band really added to the band’s sound as the dude was a smoking rock and roll organist.
+The addition of Craig Frost to the band added to the band’s sound as the dude was a smoking rock and roll organist.

 # 6 – E Pluribus Funk

-Continuing with our top 10 Grand Funk albums list we turn to the great Grand Funk album E Pluribus Funk.
+Continuing our list of top 10 Grand Funk albums, we turn to the great Grand Funk album E Pluribus Funk.
 The album was released in 1971.
-As the Vietnam War continued to rage on in 1971, the band responded with their own protest song “People, Let’s Stop the War.”
-The song was also released as the first single from this great record released just after the band had broken The Beatles attendance record at Shea Stadium which was presented on the album’s back cover.
+As the Vietnam War continued to rage on in 1971, the band responded with their protest song “People, Let’s Stop the War.”
+The song was also released as the first single from this great record just after the band had broken The Beatles attendance record at Shea Stadium which was presented on the album’s back cover.

 # 5 – On Time

 The fantastic Grand Funk album On Time was released in 1969.
 On Time was Grand Funk’s debut album.
-Initially it did not sell very well, but over time, On Time became a big seller as the band’s popularity began to grow with the success of their later albums.
-Songs like “Time Machine, Are You Ready, Into The Sun,” and Heartbreaker demonstrated that Grand Funk was a band to be reckoned with.
+Initially, it did not sell very well, but over time, On Time became a big seller as the band’s popularity grew with the success of their later albums.
+Songs like “Time Machine, Are You Ready, Into The Sun,” and “Heartbreaker” demonstrated that Grand Funk was a band to be reckoned with.

-Often refereed to as Grand Funk’s “Red Album,” this great Grand Funk record was released in 1969 and stood as the follow up to their debut album.
-The record featured an awesome cover of the Animals songs “Inside Looking Out” in a ten minute blistering version that closed out the record.
+Often referred to as Grand Funk’s “Red Album,” this great Grand Funk record was released in 1969 and stood as the follow-up to their debut album.
+The record featured a fantastic cover of the Animals’ song “Inside Looking Out” in a ten-minute blistering version that closed the record.
 This is a killer Grand Funk album that must be heard.
+Of course, we couldn’t leave Survival off this list, so we snuck it in here tied at number four.
+The album featured rip-roaring covers of the Stones “Gimme Shelter” and Dave Mason’s “Feeling Alright.”

 # 3 – We’re an American Band

-Grand Funk’s album We’re an American Band was the band’ breakthrough album that made them world superstars.
-Of course we all know the album’s massive hit single We’re an American Band but there were so many other great song on the record such as “Black Licorice,” “Stop Lookin Back” and “Creepin.”
+Grand Funk’s album We’re an American Band was the band’s breakthrough album that made them world superstars.
+Of course, we all know the album’s massive hit single We’re an American Band, but there were so many other great songs on the record, such as “Black Licorice,” “Stop Lookin’ Back,” and “Creepin.”

 # 2 – Closer To Home

-As we close in on the number one spot on our top 10 Grand Funk Albums list we turn to the great studio album Closer to Home.
-The album was released in 1070.
-The highlight of the album was of course the ten minute closing tack “I’m Your Captain (Closer to Home).”
+As we close in on the number one spot on our top 10 Grand Funk Albums list, we turn to the excellent studio album Closer to Home.
+The album was released in 1970.
+The album’s highlight was, of course, the ten-minute closing track, “I’m Your Captain (Closer to Home).”
 However, every track on this smoking album was brilliant.
-Other highlights also included “Mean Mistreater,” “I Don’t Have to Sing the Blues” and “Sin’s a Good Man’s Brother.”
+Other highlights also included “Mean Mistreater,” “I Don’t Have to Sing the Blues,” and “Sin’s a Good Man’s Brother.”

 # 1 – Live Album

-Our choice for the number one Grand Funk album is hands down their great live album released in 1970 entitled Grand Funk Live Album.
-The album was released as two record set that defined that killer live Grand Fink sound that showcased how tight and energetic the band was live on stage Check out side four’s “Into The Sun.”
-This is a brilliant record that captured the great Grand Funk doing what they did best.
+Our choice for the number one Grand Funk album is, hands down, their great live album released in 1970 entitled Grand Funk Live Album.
+The album was released as a two-record set that defined that killer live Grand Funk sound that showcased how tight and energetic the band was live on stage.
+Check out side four’s “Into The Sun.”
+This brilliant record captured the great Grand Funk doing what they did best.
 You must own this album.